Weights and measures

 Last month, the Seattle Smart Kitchen Summit introduced me to an array of new ways to regulate our meals, bodies and wallets through what we buy and eat.
 The Quantified Self based on digital logging of our daily lives is an idea we have adopted widely.
 For some this can be seen as a technical version of weight management.
 To others it's a wider feeling of self-command, with a focus on gadgets.
 For many of us it's about the validation of health-supporting habits, with a move towards controlled eating rather than unbridled hedonism.

 A new measurement device I saw at the Smart Kitchen Summit made the move from farming to the human diet.
-This a pocket spectrometer developed by Dror Sharon at Consumer Physics, originally for farmers to evaluate precisely the nutritional content of animal feeds.
+A pocket spectrometer was developed by Dror Sharon at Consumer Physics, originally for farmers to evaluate precisely the nutritional content of animal feeds.
 Beamed at any of the foods we eat it provides an instant nutritional analysis, read on a smartphone.
 The snapshot can be broad in scope or highly detailed.
 Sharon pointed the spectrometer first at a whole pizza and then zoomed in on a small slice of capsicum topping for separate analyses.
 If you need to be sure what's in your food at a detailed nutritional level this provides powerful information.

-Photo: The SCiO spectrometer, here
+Photo: The SCiO spectrometer

 Alternatively, the Palo Alto company Habit has developed an elegant system to help adjust and sustain food habits for maximum health benefits.
 This involves home testing and app support and is based on your own biology.
 Particularly effective for weight control, it has a wide variety of other health and wellbeing applications.
 Learn more here.